Today's Articles

 Centennial Logo

-*The founding of the Women's Service Club is celebrated on this date in 1919.
-This organization was formed to support soldiers of color fighting in World War I.
+*This date in 1919 celebrates the founding of the Women's Service Club, which was formed to support soldiers of color fighting in World War I.

 Founded in Boston, MA., hundreds of women joined the group, donating their talents to produce scarves and gloves for Black servicemen.
 Their building was purchased in 1919 and operated as a part-meeting space and part-settlement house.
 "A Home Away from Home," as some described it, the building offered affordable shelter to female workers, migrants, and college students barred from on-campus housing due to racist policies.